pquochuy/idsegan/README.md

 # SEGAN baseline: run inside segan directory
 ./run_segan.sh
 ```
 Each script consists of commands for training and testing with 5 different checkpoints of the trained model on the test audio files with.
-You can modify the bash script to modify parameters (e.g. which GPUs to use) and customize what you want to run.
+You can modify the bash script to customize parameters (e.g. which GPUs to use) and what you want to run.

 Enhancement results on two different test files: